SathyaBhat/sathyasays.com/content/posts/2018-05-22-convert-newsletters-to-rss-feeds-with-kill-the-newsletter.md

 &nbsp;

 Filters was nice for classification, archiving them meant they would just languish in the filtered view, not to be looked at.
-I thought I&#8217;d be nice to somehow have them come to my RSS feed instead of cluttering up my Inbox and with a quick search I found <a href="https://www.kill-the-newsletter.com/" target="_blank" rel="noopener">Kill-The-Newsletter</a>.
+I thought I'd be nice to somehow have them come to my RSS feed instead of cluttering up my Inbox and with a quick search I found <a href="https://www.kill-the-newsletter.com/" target="_blank" rel="noopener">Kill-The-Newsletter</a>.
 This handy little web app creates a random email id for you to provide in the subscription mailbox and converts the incoming mails to RSS (well, to be specific, Atom) feeds.
 Kill-The-Newsletter is open source, so you can even self-host the app on your own servers.

 &nbsp;